 A minimum of 8 units are required; additional practicums may be necessary to complete the required clinical hours.

-You will complete a supervised practicum that includes experience with individuals across the life span and from culturally/linguistic diverse backgrounds.
-The Practicum will include experience with populations with various severities of communication and /or related disorders, differences, and disabilities
+You will complete a supervised practicum that includes experience with individuals across the life span and from culturally/linguistically diverse backgrounds.
+The practicum will include experience with populations with various severities of communication and /or related disorders, differences, and disabilities

 - CSCD-GE 2111 - On-Campus Clinical Practicum I: Pre-Clinic (2 credits)